at encova insurance

 taking an integrated approach

-Over the years, The Motorists Insurance Group had built up a highly customized technology infrastructure for managing its underwriting activity.
+Over the years, The Motorists Insurance Group had built a highly customized technology infrastructure for managing its underwriting activity.
 At the core of this environment was an IBM Content Manager repository, containing more than 10 years of historic data.

 The Motorists Insurance Group chose to use this Content Manager system as the strategic platform for a new approach to processing policy applications and revisions.
 Around this platform, the company is working to deploy IBM Case Manager and a range of complimentary applications developed specifically for the insurance industry.
-In this effort they have partnered with the Dayhuff Group, and IBM Premier Business Partner.
+In this effort they have partnered with the Dayhuff Group, an IBM Premier Business Partner.

 "Before we began our search, we reached out to all the business lines and affiliates to learn what they wanted most from a policy workflow solution," remarks Tara Robison, Resource Manager at The Motorists Insurance Group.
 "Using this input, we honed in on two products, and ultimately selected IBM Case Manager.
 We felt that Case Manager was a truly enterprise-level solution that could work for all our business lines, and wasn't just focused on insurance."